wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 ## A Better User Interface

 Your Node.js application is off to a great start, but perhaps not the best looking, yet.
-This step adds [Materialize](https://materializecss.com/), a modern CSS framework based on Google's Material Design, and [Embedded JavaScript Templates](https://www.npmjs.com/package/ejs) (EJS).
+This step adds [Materialize](https://materializecss.com/), a modern CSS framework based on Google's Material Design, and [Embedded JavaScript Templates](https://www.npmjs.com/package/ejs) (EJS), an HTML template language for Express.
 Materialize and EJS are a good foundation for a much better UI.

 First, install EJS as a dependency.